Last Updated on February 23, 2021

 Continuing along our love of the old school style of Lisbon and the survival of the mom-n-pop, we love peeking in to the dimly lit downtown booze shops which still sell dusty bottles of wine and whiskey packed individual in wooden boxes.

-23. Santo Domingo church
+23. The stunning Santo Domingo church

 Its nondescript facade hides one of the most beautiful churches we came across in Europe during this trip, and believe us, we have seen a ton of churches!
 The salmon-colored walls are so unusual, the detail on the many statues and columns incredible.
 We don’t actually attend church, but we’d go back to this one again any time!